roytang/blog/content/notes/2016/10/786605431820988416/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/786605431820988416/
+title: ''
 ---

-RT [@LaTtEX](https://twitter.com/LaTtEX/): I heard from an inside source that MOCHA USON BLOG is allegedly funded by the CIA...
+I heard from an inside source that MOCHA USON BLOG is allegedly funded by the CIA...
 Chinese Intelligence Agency.
 How true?